rafid29mehda/All-About-ECG/Basics of ECG Signals & Waveform Components/README.md

 Let’s put all this together with a simple example.
 Imagine you’re a doctor looking at an ECG strip from a patient named Alex, a 30-year-old with no known heart issues.
 You’re using a standard 12-lead ECG, and the paper speed is 25 mm/second (1 small square = 0.04 seconds, 1 mm = 0.1 mV).

 ### Step 1: Observe the ECG
-You see a repeating pattern of waves: a small P wave, a sharp QRS complex, a T wave, and no visible U wave.
+wesee a repeating pattern of waves: a small P wave, a sharp QRS complex, a T wave, and no visible U wave.
 The baseline is steady (isoelectric line).

 ### Step 2: Measure the P Wave
 - **Shape**: Rounded, upward.
-- **Duration**: You count 3 small squares (3 × 0.04 = 0.12 seconds).
+- **Duration**: wecount 3 small squares (3 × 0.04 = 0.12 seconds).
 - **Amplitude**: About 2 mm tall (0.2 mV).
 - **Interpretation**: Normal P wave, suggesting the atria are contracting properly.